Philippine Legislature: Philippine Assembly (1907–1916)

 On July 30, 1907, the first elections for the Philippine Assembly were held.
 Two political groups dominated the elections—the Nacionalista Party and Nationalist Progressive Party.
 Minority parties and independent candidates also competed.
 The Nacionalista Party, which espoused "immediate and complete independence" was headed by future Philippine president Sergio Osmeña, captured a majority of the 80-seat assembly.
 The assembly was the first fully elected national legislative body.

 Under the Jones Law (1916–35)

 The Jones Law of 1916, also known as the Philippine Autonomy Act, changed the legislative arrangement.
 The Philippine Commission was abolished and replaced by the elected Senate of the Philippines.
 The Philippine Assembly was also reorganized and renamed the House of Representatives.
-The new Philippine Legislature was inaugurated on October 16, 1916.
+In October 16, 1916, the new Philippine Legislature was inaugurated with Manuel L. Quezon as its first senate president and Sergio Osmeña as house speaker.

 The Philippine Legislature was the country's legislative body until 1935 when it was superseded by the National Assembly of the Philippines upon the establishment of the Commonwealth of the Philippines.